-Better yet, when was the last time you saw someone do a good morning?
+When was the last time you saw someone heavy farmers walks?
 Now that’s a hard, uncomfortable exercise.
 Who wants to subject themselves to that?

-What “hardgainers” are actually willing to turn off The Real World and go to sleep an hour earlier to accelerate the muscle building process?
-Or have what it takes to force feed themselves 3-4 times of day and sneak protein shakes in between classes?
+What “hardgainers” are actually willing to turn off another mindless episode of reality TV and go to sleep an hour earlier to accelerate the muscle building process?
+Or have what it takes to force feed themselves 3-4 times a day and sneak protein shakes in between classes?

 We are all brainwashed to believe that you can get bigger and stronger and leaner in a very short time, with very little effort and even less dedication.

 But nothing could be further from the truth, my friends.

 The only way to achieve physical greatness is through brutally hard fucking work.

 That, my friends, is the main ingredient.